Greg Ballard: Mayoralty

 On September 9, 2010, Ballard announced the first batch of projects in the city's RebuildIndy initiative.
 The $55 million package of street, sidewalk and bridge projects is spread around the city, with many side streets selected for resurfacing as well as some major roads.
-Ballard also announced a $2 million set of projects that will improve traffic flow and pedestrian access in targeted areas along Michigan Road from Cold Springs Road to 86th Street—a stretch with few sidewalks—and along 71st Street and Westlane Road in the same area.
-The projects kick off an aggressive infrastructure improvement program.
-The mayor's office anticipates spending more than $500 million on such projects in coming years, largely funded by proceeds from the pending sale of the city's water and sewer systems to Citizens Energy Group, a nonprofit trust, and stimulus money.
-The utilities transfer is awaiting approval from the Indiana Utility Regulatory Commission after winning the City-County Council's OK earlier this year.
+Ballard also announced a $2 million set of projects to improve traffic flow and pedestrian access in targeted areas along Michigan Road from Cold Springs Road to 86th Street—a stretch with few sidewalks—and along 71st Street and Westlane Road in the same area.
+The projects kicked off an aggressive infrastructure improvement program.
+The mayor's office anticipated spending more than $500 million on such projects in coming years, largely funded by proceeds from the then-pending sale of the city's water and sewer systems to the nonprofit trust Citizens Energy Group and stimulus money.
 Among its selling points for Ballard is the money to fund infrastructure improvements—though Ballard has said the city's needs are so great that the money won't cover them all.

+The Ballard administration took steps to sell the city's water and wastewater utilities to Citizens Energy Group and spend the $450 million the city received in return on street repair.
+Improvements included paving, resurfacing, new sidewalks, more greenways, and bridge repair.

-On August 19, the City of Indianapolis announced it has received $13.8 million more than originally expected from a bond issue secured by the pending sale of its water and sewer utilities to Citizens Energy Group.
-The bond proceeds of $153.8 million compare with $140 million originally anticipated as one of the chunks of money from selling the utilities.
-The money is to be spent on street, bridge, and sidewalk projects, under the city's “RebuildIndy” program.
-That would bring total proceeds from selling the utilities—before subtracting fees and other costs related to the sale—to $504.4 million, from $490.6 anticipated when the City-County Council approved the sale.
+On August 19, the city of Indianapolis announced it had received $13.8 million more than originally expected from a bond issue secured by the pending sale of its water and sewer utilities to Citizens Energy Group—$153.8 million compared with the $140 million originally anticipated.
+The money was to be spent on street, bridge, and sidewalk projects under the city's “RebuildIndy” program.
+That brought total proceeds from selling the utilities—before subtracting fees and other costs related to the sale—to $504.4 million, up from $490.6 million anticipated when the City-County Council approved the sale.